Milliman-PRM/Milliman-Access-Portal/Notes/Roles and Actions - Users.md

     - View / manage all role assignments for each client

 ###### Clients
-- View all Clients in the system and selected Client details (e.g. Name, code contact)
+- List all Clients in the system and selected Client details (e.g. Name, code contact)
 - for each Client:
   - Modify the number of allowed email domains for a specific Client
   - View details of the associated Profit Center for the Client
-  - View the Users assigned to the Client
+  - List the Users assigned to the Client
   - For each assigned user:
     - View selected user details (e.g. name, employer, email, phone)
     - Manage roles of this user for this Client
-  - View the Content Items published for the Client
+  - List the Content Items published for the Client
   - For each Content Item:
     - View selected Content Item details (e.g. name, type, description)
     - Cancel an incomplete publication request for the Content Item